micmejia/bible-dump/NKJV/Proverbs/Prov 19.md

 There are many plans in a man's heart, Nevertheless the Lord's counsel--that will stand.

 ###### 22
-What is desired in a man is [^f]kindness, And a poor man is better than a liar.
+What is desired in a man is kindness, And a poor man is better than a liar.

 ###### 23
 The fear of the Lord _leads_ to life, And _he who has it_ will abide in satisfaction; He will not be visited with evil.

 ###### 24
-A lazy _man_ buries his hand in the [^g]bowl, And will not so much as bring it to his mouth again.
+A lazy _man_ buries his hand in the bowl, And will not so much as bring it to his mouth again.

 ###### 25
 Strike a scoffer, and the simple will become wary; Rebuke one who has understanding, _and_ he will discern knowledge.